momiji15/100-days-of-code/log.md

              to learn git sooner than later so I can make commits to my code.

 **Link to work:**[B.K.S.
 Iyengar Tribute Page] (https://github.com/momiji15/tributepage)

+### Day 4: January 6, 2017

+**Today's Progress**:
+ - Learned the basics on using Git.
+ - I committed yesterday's work to my repository.
+ - I added links for the "Regional Associations" and "Iyengar Yoga Blogs and Websites" sections.
+ - I was going to add FontAwesome to my site,  but at this moment, I don't see why I need it.
+ - I ended up adding Google Fonts to my site, and I will play around with that.

+ **Thoughts** Didn't have that many issues today.
+I have some baseline knowledge on using Git, so I will be using that from now on to update my work.

+ **Link to work:** Working on it!